jessecambon/tidygeocoder/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

-Describe the bug and include a small [reproducible example](https://www.tidyverse.org/help/).
-If you are using data read in from a file, the [datapasta package](https://milesmcbain.github.io/datapasta/) can be useful for including data in the reproducible example (see the `tribble_paste()` function).
+Describe the bug and include a small reproducible example: https://www.tidyverse.org/help/

+The datapasta package can be useful for including data in the reproducible example (see the `tribble_paste()` function): https://milesmcbain.github.io/datapasta/

-It can also be helpful to post the results of `devtools::session_info()` to shows information about your R session including what package versions you are using.
+It can also be helpful to post the results of `devtools::session_info()` to show information about your R session including what package versions you are using.